mikaelpatel/Cosa/README.md

 state-machine/event driven.
 There is a large number of device drivers available for SPI, TWI/I2C and 1-Wire.
 A strict directory structure is used to organize the Cosa/driver source code.
 Sub-directories are used for each driver type.
-Please check the class overview for a full list of drivers.

 Cosa uses the Arduino IDE and build system.
 Cosa classes are included with prefix, e.g. "Cosa/FileName.hh".
 It is possible to use both